-Once regarded as a long-term vision of modern technology, self-driving vehicles are quickly coming into focus in terms of accessibility and reach.
+Self-driving vehicles are no longer a future-forward concept.
 The United States, the leading market for autonomous vehicles, has shown significant progress with the likes of pilot programs for driverless delivery and taxi services in 25 cities with driving distances up to 50 miles in some areas.
-General trust in the idea of self-driving vehicles has also increased over the past four years – so much so that it has even shown up in the form of mainstream commercial advertising, such as the latest ad for Domino’s pizza showing Nuro’s self-driving car delivering pizza in Houston.
+General trust in the idea of self-driving vehicles has also increased, especially in the face of COVID-19– many driverless car companies took their products to the streets to assist with the delivery of emergency supplies, enabling further data on their performance to be collected.

 Growing trust, fierce competition, a crowded field, and uncharted innovation create opportunities for litigation.

 The frontrunners for self-driving technology continuously fluctuate, with new entrants challenging existing players for control.
 Tesla is pushing to release their autonomous Robotaxis, creating direct competition with Alphabet’s Waymo and General Motor’s Cruise.
 Pony.ai also just became the first autonomous car company with a taxi license in China and is working to establish a US presence after being set back by self-driving vehicle crashes in California.